codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipelines.md

 toc: true
 ---

-Before reading this page make sure that you are familiar with the [theory behind Codefresh pipelines]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/).
+Before reading this page make sure that you are familiar with the theory behind Codefresh pipelines at the [introduction page]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/).

 ## Pipeline Concepts